kbaird/Fate-XSLT/characters/Banished/evil_gm_plans.md

 - Various adventure seeds: _GURPS Fantasy_ (pg 175)
 - Doppleganger, like John Rogers' D&D comics

+## Major NPCs
+- Jenn's PC's Mother-in-Law, now long deceased and in one of the various Hells

 ### Băo Jiāng (饱江)
 Think about a guest appearance from **Detective Dishi**